Tyler Pitlick: St. Louis Blues

 As a free agent from the Canadiens, Pitlick went un-signed over the summer before accepting a professional try-out contract with the St. Louis Blues on September 1, 2022.
 Pitlick was then signed to a one-year contract on October 25, 2022, after Blues forward Pavel Buchnevich was placed on injured reserve.
+Pitlick featured in 61 regular season games, contributing with 7 goals and 16 points, as the Blues missed the post-season.